Capta1n-n9m0/Project/README.md

 queue is full or empty.
 But if the queue is empty, it returns -1 and `errno` is set to `ENOMSG`.
 That's how we detect if queue is empty and needs refilling.

+## Version 3
+Version 3 is amalgamation of version 1 and version 2.
+Here we have simple client: client sending signals to server.
+And compound server: server runs 3 treads: reader, writer and main thread.
+Main thread gets signal from the client and passes it to the reader thread.
+Reader thread tries reading a haiku from a queue and display it to the user.
+If it fails, it sends a signal to writer thread, to refill the queue, then it sends a signal to reader thread again, for it to read from refilled queue.
+Server also react to `SIGCHLD`.
+This signal signals server to terminate.
+Same signal is passed to reader and writer thread, also terminating them.
+Same mechanism of different execution modes from version 1 is available in version 3.

+## Tests